newville/wxmplot/doc/comparisons.rst

 The Plotly library includes a Python interface (https://plotly.com/python/) that is very good and renders interactive plots into a web browser.
 This is very useful for web-based applications and gives good looking and interactive plots into a local or remote web browser.
-To be clear, I use plotly for more a few web applications.
+To be clear, I use plotly for multiple web applications.
 Then again, getting information back from the web-browser to an application or script is somewhat challenging.

 Many of the Plotly examples make assumptions about using Pandas dataframes,